Five things to watch: Spurs vs. Nuggets

-SAN ANTONIO — The San Antonio Spurs (8-15) will host the Denver Nuggets (12-12) tonight as the Spurs will look to snap their two-game losing streak.
+SAN ANTONIO — The San Antonio Spurs (9-15) will host the Denver Nuggets (12-13) Saturday night as the Spurs will look to start a new winning streak.

-In the Spurs' previous game, the team suffered a 121-109 loss to the Knicks at home Tuesday night.
+In the Spurs' previous game, the team ended their two-game losing streak following a 123-111 win over the Nuggets at home Thursday night.

-Derrick White scored 26 points, Dejounte Murray had 15 points and seven assists for San Antonio and Bryn Forbes poured in 12 points.
+Derrick White scored 23 points, Dejounte Murray had 20 points and nine assists for San Antonio and Lonnie Walker IV poured in 21 points.

 Here are five things to watch for in tonight's game: